mendix/docs/content/en/docs/refguide/modeling/domain-model/setting-up-data-validation.md

 There are two ways to configure a custom **Save** button for data validation.

 You can do this with the help of [Validation Assist](/refguide/validation-assist/).
-With Validation Assist, you can build validation microflows in a more automatic way using pre-built expressions.
+With Validation Assist, you can build validation microflows automatically by using pre-built expressions.
 For more information on how to use the Validation Assist, see the [Using Validation Assist to Build Data Validations](/refguide/validation-assist/#3-using-validation-assist-to-build-data-validations) section in *Validation Assist*.

 You can also configure a custom **Save** button manually.
 To do so, follow these steps: